-Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg IV, administered 5 minutes before induction), morphine (dosage individualized, up to 0.15 mg/kg IM), and meperidine (dośage individualized, up to 1 mg/kg IM).
-Sedative premedications were hydroxyzine pamoate 100 mg orally) and sodium secobarbital (200 mg orally).
-Except for intravenous entanyl, administered 5 minutes before induction, all other premedications should be administered approximately 1 hour prior to the time anticipated for during maintenance of anesthesia, for given in response to signs of lightening of anesthesia and repeated as necessary.
+Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg IV, administered 5 minutes before induction), morphine (dosage individualized, up to 0.15 mg/kg IM), and meperidine (dosage individualized, up to 1 mg/kg IM).
+Sedative premedications were hydroxyzine pamoate (100 mg orally) and sodium secobárbital (200 mg orally).
+Except fór intravenous fentanyl, administered 5 minutes before induction, all other pre-medications should be administered approximately 1 hour prior to the time anticipated for midazolam induction

+Injectable midazolam can

+Incremental injections of approximately 25% of the induction also be used during main- dose should be given in response to signs of lightening of tenance of anesthesia, for anesthesia and repeated as necessary surgical procedures, as a component of balanced anesthesia.
+Effective narcotic premedication is in such cases.

+diluted to a concentra-

+5% dextrose in water.